SapeleD3/noStack/Readme.md

 1. in a case where the tree is nested and there is 3 layers seperating the newRoot to Top root the while loop creates a sequence resulting at the child root that branches of to form the relation and does the swapping from there

+**ROBERT'S ALGORITHM**
+To run robert's version, check out the `src/robert` directory.
+The main function is `changeRoot` in `src/robert/changeRoot.ts`.
+That file explains the algorithm.
+Helper functions are also explained as needed.

+You can see all of the functions tested in `tests/ava`.
+Specifically, run `npm run int-test`.

 **HOW TO GET STARTED**

 STEP 1: Run to install all required packages